Books for Cultural Learning

 There is a feeling of joy that comes when we immerse ourselves in a good novel.
 For a brief moment, we are transported to another world, having a vicarious experience that can help us gain new perspectives.

-A novel can give us a window into the lives of others, allowing us to see things from a different point of view and learn about experiences that are unfamiliar to us.
+According to some studies, reading novels helps us to understand other people better.
+Novels can train our empathy through our identification with different characters.
+A novel gives us a window into the lives of others, allowing us to see things from a different point of view and to learn about experiences that are unfamiliar to us.
 Through the characters and their stories, we are exposed to situations that might otherwise be difficult to comprehend.
-We can gain a deeper understanding of another person's situation and develop empathy through these experiences.

 Differences between a novel and a film